 Pike with horseradish sauce

 Japanese Hamachi fish served with Polish original wasabi sauce.
-With Kimchi from wasabi leaves and a shot from water from marinated wasabi.
+With Kimchi from wasabi leaves and a shot of water from marinated wasabi.
 4 eggplants.

 This recipe has been modified for one of our Degustujące Istoty who is not a fish fan.